josmar-crwdstffng/angular/aio/tools/examples/README.md

 - `projectType: string`: One of the supported project types (see above).
   Default: `"cli"`
-- `useCommonBoilerplate: boolean`: Whether to include common boilerplate from the [common/](./shared/boilerplate/common) folder.
+- `useCommonBoilerplate: boolean`: Whether to include common boilerplate from the [common/](./shared/boilerplate/common) directory.
   Default: `true`
 - `"overrideBoilerplate": string[]`: A list of paths to boilerplate files that are overridden by custom files in this example.
   Commonly this is used when a boilerplate file is referenced in a guide and so needs to have doc-regions added.